GrowAsguard/Dark-Horse-Comics-Converter/README.md

 **How to use:-**

 1) Open your browser and login to https://digital.darkhorse.com/accounts/login/?next=/
 2) Search and open the book you want to download. **REMEMBER this will only work for books you own!
-Nothing else.**
+Nothing else.** Your books/purchases will be located here https://digital.darkhorse.com/accounts/manage/order_history/

 Your book page url will look something like this:- https://digital.darkhorse.com/books/5baf9f8140344ca1879a74669e3abd42/world-of-the-witcher-hc